 - scans or tests outside the public health system

-- over-the-counter medicines
+- over-the-counter and prescription medicines and dressings

-- medical appliances and devices such as breast prostheses
+- medical appliances and devices such as breast prostheses or compression garments

-- travel and accommodation
+- travel, parking and accommodation

-If you have private health insurance, ask the insurer about your gap cover.
-Gap cover insures you against some of the difference between what a hospital or specialist charges you and what Medicare will give you back (the gap payment).
-Health funds make arrangements with individual doctors about gap payments.
-Choosing to see the doctors and hospitals that participate in your health insurer’s medical gap scheme can help to reduce any out-of-pocket costs that you may be charged.
+Gap cover is the arrangement some health funds make with individual doctors about gap payments.
+It can insure you against some of the difference between what a specialist charges you and what Medicare will give you back.
+Choosing to use the doctors and hospitals that take part in your health insurer’s medical gap scheme can help reduce out-of-pocket costs.